eroc123/obsidian-notes/Physics/11 - Particle physics/Isotope.md

+---
+tags:
+  - physics/chapter-11
+---
-Atoms with the same number of protons and different numbe
+Atoms with the same number of protons and different numbers of neutrons